mr0a/Create-Your-First-Game-with-Python/README.md

 ## Video 2: Project Setup
 > For image assets refer [Kenny](https://www.kenney.nl)'s website.

-- Open the project folder which contains the assets in vscode with `code .` in terminal.
+* Open the project folder which contains the assets in vscode with `code .` in terminal.
+* In this folder we will create 3 files (name as you wish):
+  >
+   - app.py - To contian the game logic.
+   - game_config.py - To contain game configs and global constants for our game.
+   - animal.py - To contain our custom class.

+## Video 3: Initialization and game loop

+* After the initialization the game loop continues to run until user explicitly exits the loop.